 - Raytracing is a new technology and even if your GPU supports it, it’s one of the most demanding settings that will tank your frames.

 - Ambient Occlusion: Disabled

 - Though you can easily tell the difference between having ambient occlusion enabled and disabled, it’s a rather taxing setting in terms of performance.
 Keeping it disabled is the way to go if you’re in need of more frames.

 - Field of View and ADS Field of View: Lower the better

 - These settings are somewhat tricky.
 While higher values increase your area of vision, it also causes you to have more elements on your screen.
 The extra elements end up reducing your performance.
-Both view settings are highly personal but we recommend lower values to increase performance and prevent the fisheye effect.
+Both view settings are highly personal, but we recommend lower values to increase performance and prevent the fisheye effect.

 Going into your GPU’s control panel to adjust it for maximum performance is also essential to boost your frames.
 Any in-game adjustment you make may be worthless if your GPU is running on power-saving mode.

-While interfaces of NVIDIA and AMD GPUs are quite different, all you need to do is make sure that your card switches to performance mode once you launch a game.
+While the interfaces of NVIDIA and AMD GPUs are quite different, all you need to do is make sure that your card switches to performance mode once you launch a game.
 You can also go over your filtering settings and disable them via your graphics card’s software to ensure a smoother performance for all the games you play.

 Even if your drivers are working just fine, there’s no guarantee that they can’t run into performance issues in the future.
 A Warzone patch specifically tailored for newer GPU drivers can reduce your frames, and keeping your drivers up-to-date will be your number one defense against that.